huds0/randomphotoscript/README.md

 # Random Photo Script

-This script is made in Python and will display any random photo from a specified directory.
+This script is made in Python and will display any random photo from a specified directory from your terminal.
 At the moment it uses nsxiv as the image viewer but this can be easily changed to suit your preferences.

 ## Steps to install: